alessandroNarcisi96/PlagiarismDetector/README.md

 * A = "ABCD"
 * S = "BD"

 We can see right away that the longest subsequence of _letters_ here is 2 (B and D are in sequence in both strings).
-And we can calculate this by looking at relationships between each letter in the two strings, A and S.
+And we can calculate this by looking at the relationships between each letter in the two strings, A and S.

-Here, I have a matrix with the letters of A on top and the letters of S on the left side:
+Here, I have a matrix with the letters A on top and the letters  S on the left side:

 ![alt text](https://github.com/alessandroNarcisi96/PlagiarismDetector/blob/master/Images/lcs1.PNG)